-Author has written 2 stories for Suits, and Phantom of the Opera.
+Author has written 23 stories for Suits, Phantom of the Opera, and Sherlock.

 Welcome!
 Bienvenidos!
 Herzliche Willkommen!